 What are the age requirements for kindergarten enrollment?

 The Mad River School District currently offers full-day kindergarten classes.
 Children must be five years of age on or before August 1, to enroll in kindergarten and six years of age by the same date to enroll in grade one unless previous public school kindergarten attendance can be verified.

 What is the cost of a school lunch?

 *Those who would normally qualify for free or reduced lunch will still need to complete the free and reduced lunch form.

 The Food Service Department has adopted a computerized POS system (point of sale) that allows all Mad River students to participate in a prepaid debit system for all lunches and snacks purchased.
 For parents, this system provides a convenient, secure, and accurate way to prepay into students' accounts.

 Parents can deposit any sum of money into the accounts to cover the cost of lunches and snacks purchased by their children.
 When the student goes through the line, the purchases are recorded on the cash register and the card is swiped through the card reader.
 The amount of the purchase is deducted from the student's account.

-This system is NOT a charge account and students must have money in their account or pay with cash.
+This system is NOT a charge account and students must have money in their account or pay in cash.
 "Deposits" into the accounts can also be made to the cashier in the cafeteria.
-Prepayments, cash, or check (Payable to: Mad River Food Services) should be sent directly in with your child and can be handed in right at the cash register during lunchtime.
+Prepayments, cash, or checks (Payable to Mad River Food Services) should be sent directly in with your child and can be handed in right at the cash register during lunchtime.
 We will continue to accept cash at the registers.
 However, we encourage students to use the prepaid system instead of cash to avoid lost money and allow for faster service.